Structured Settlements: Pros and Cons

 A structured settlement is an arrangement that provides the plaintiff with regular payments over the course of several years or for the rest of the plaintiff's life.
 They are especially helpful when the plaintiff suffers a serious and permanent injury known as a catastrophic injury.
 With a structured settlement, a defendant's insurer typically funds an annuity policy for the plaintiff.
 An annuity produces a continuous stream of income over the term of the structured settlement.
 Annuity contracts can be quite complex to cover a variety of expected expenses.

-Before accepting any settlement agreement you should discuss all available options with your attorney.
+Before accepting any settlement agreement you should always discuss all available options with a tax attorney, personal injury attorney or certified public accountant (CPA) to fully explore tax consequences of a verdict or settlement.
 Below are some pros and cons of structured settlements for you to consider.

 - Parties may tailor annuities to cover a plaintiff's specific needs and all sorts of future demands or contingencies.